olooney/oranlooney.com/content/post/playfair.md

 first column is the x-coordinate of that letter in the 5x5 playfair key grid, and the second is the y-coordinate.
 So every element of the matrix will be an integer between 0 and 4, and we'll also need to make sure that a letter can go in one and only one cell.
-Because they constraints apply to all Playfair key grids, we'll call them the universal constraints.
+Because the constraints apply to all Playfair key grids, we'll call them the universal constraints.

     from z3 import *